Privacy · June 12, 2026

 2. Why we collect it (purposes)

-We use your information solely to provide and operate the Service, specifically to: deliver the photographs you request; sustain your subscription, billing, and allowance; send transactional email (sign-in links, late-delivery notifications, deletion confirmations); enforce the Acceptable Use rules in our Terms of Service; debug, secure, and improve the Service; comply with our legal obligations (tax, audit, fraud prevention); and respond to lawful requests from regulators or courts.
-We do not use your reference photograph, your Studio Profile, or your generated outputs for any purpose other than serving your account.
+We use your information solely to provide and operate the Service, specifically to: deliver the photographs you request; sustain your subscription, billing, and allowance; send transactional email (sign-in codes and links, late-delivery notifications, deletion confirmations); enforce the Acceptable Use rules in our Terms of Service; debug, secure, and improve the Service; comply with our legal obligations (tax, audit, fraud prevention); and respond to lawful requests from regulators or courts.
+We do not use your reference photograph, your Photo Profile, or your generated outputs for any purpose other than serving your account.

 3. We do not sell, share, or train AI on your data; safety checks excepted

 Safety checks on generated outputs.
-We may run safety checks on each generated output to enforce our Acceptable Use rules — for example, a face-presence check, an adult-content detector, and a similarity comparison to your Studio Profile.
+We may run safety checks on each generated output to enforce our Acceptable Use rules — for example, a face-presence check, an adult-content detector, and a similarity comparison to your Photo Profile.
 These checks do not train, fine-tune, or update any model.
 Each check produces only a pass/fail decision per image (plus a short reason code if it fails), retained only as long as needed to document any resulting enforcement action against the account.

 4. Illinois BIPA disclosures

 Notice in writing.
-Before we collect, capture, or store any biometric identifier from you, we present a written notice at /onboarding/avatar that (a) states we are collecting and storing biometric identifiers and biometric information; (b) identifies the specific purpose (creation and ongoing use of your Studio Profile to generate photographs you request); and (c) states the length of the term for which the information will be collected, stored, and used.
+Before we collect, capture, or store any biometric identifier from you, we present a written notice at /onboarding/avatar that (a) states we are collecting and storing biometric identifiers and biometric information; (b) identifies the specific purpose (creation and ongoing use of your Photo Profile to generate photographs you request); and (c) states the length of the term for which the information will be collected, stored, and used.
 The text of that notice is versioned; the cryptographic hash of the version you affirmed is stored against your account so that the exact text you saw can be reproduced.

 Written release.
 By submitting the onboarding form with the consent box checked, you provide a written release under 740 ILCS 14/15(b)(3).
 Electronic signatures are valid written releases under Illinois and federal law (E-SIGN Act, 15 U.S.C. § 7001).